 How long will my child be in therapy?

 There is no definitive answer to this.
 Each child processes their inner feelings at their own pace.
-However, research suggests that the average child needs 20 sessions of play therapy for it to make a difference.
+However, research suggests that the average child needs between 12 and 20 sessions of play therapy for it to make a difference.
 Children with more severe difficulties might need much more, and some children with only minor issues may not necessarily need so many.

 It takes, on average, six to eight weeks for the child to get used to play therapy and to feel safe enough to explore their inner world.
 At this time the therapist can meet with the parents or carers to discuss how therapy is going, and to plan for future sessions.